chickenputty/ahk-keyboard-locker/README.md

 # What is it for?

-- Allowing a baby/toddler to tap away on your keyboard without messing up your system.
-- Defending against your cat that walks across or sleeps on your keyboard.
-- Locking your keyboard while wiping it clean.
-- Messing with coworkers.
-- Blocking coworkers from messing with you.
+This fork edits the original repo to fit my needs, so that I can use it to lock/unlock the keyboard while using a pentablet to take notes
+(desks are small so I need to use my pentablet on top off the laptop keyboard).
+Running the script multiple times will cycle between lock and unlock, so that I can just bind it in the pentablet software and press a button.

 Note: This is not security software and is easily bypassed.
 Only use it for convenience, not security.

 # How to use it

-You can either use the latest executable release, or run the script itself.
-Both can be accessed [here](https://github.com/sophice/ahk-keyboard-locker/releases).
+You can only run the script itself by forking the repo.

-## Running the executable

-Download the [latest release](https://github.com/sophice/ahk-keyboard-locker/releases), place it where you want, and run `keyboard-locker.exe`.
-Don't forget to grab `settings.ini` from the release as well.

 ## Running the .ahk script

 1) Install [AutoHotkey](https://www.autohotkey.com/) version 1.x in order to run .ahk scripts.
 Not tested with AutoHotkey version 2.
-2) Download the [latest release](https://github.com/sophice/ahk-keyboard-locker/releases) and extract the files where you want.
+2) Fork the repo where you want.
-3) Run `keyboard-locker.ahk`.
-4) Lock the keyboard either by pressing the default shortcut `Ctrl+Alt+k`, or by right clicking on the tray icon and selecting `Lock keyboard`.
-5) Unlock the keyboard either by typing the default password `unlock`, or by right clicking on the tray icon and selecting `Unlock keyboard`.
+3) Bind `keyboard-locker.ahk` in your pentablet software to a button.
+4) Press the button to lock/unlock.

 # Settings

 Various settings can be changed by editing `settings.ini`.
 You can change the following settings.

+- enable the keyboard shortcut or password
 - change the keyboard shortcut or password
-- disable the keyboard shortcut or password
-- disable tray notifications
+- enable tray notifications
-- automatically lock on open
+- disable automatically lock on open
-- automatically exit on unlock
+- disable automatically exit on unlock
 - lock the mouse as well

 The settings file contains explanations for each setting.